auravila/DataScience-Project1/README.md

 Also try out a different metrics within the chosen model such as:

-•	Precision: It answers the question: When the classifier predicts yes, how often is it correct
+•	Precision: It answers the question: When the classifier predicts yes, how often is it correc

 •	Recall: It answers the question: When it’s actually Yes, how often does the classifier predict yes?

 •	False Positive Rate (FPR) : It answers the question: When it’s actually no, how often does the classifier predict Yes?

 •	F1 Score: This is a harmonic mean of the Recall and Precision.
 Mathematically calculated as (2 x precision x recall)/(precision+recall).

+Other options:

 Run models with the grid search and the Bayesion Parameter sampling.